-In the run up to the holidays, especially the New Year, many people usually end up looking at what they’ve been doing in the past and then decide what they hope to do in the future.
+In the run up to the holidays, especially the New Year (and to a lesser degree, Valentine’s Day), many people usually end up looking at what they’ve been doing in the past and then decide what they hope to do in the future.

 This is the time when people start thinking of or even writing down New Year Resolutions and committing to a much-improved way of living come next year.